 Deb Babcock: Prepare your garden for winter

-If you haven't yet gotten out in the garden to clean up before the coming frost and (yikes) snow, now is a good time to do so in order to avoid a huge, messy cleanup project next spring.
+If you haven’t yet gotten out in the garden to clean up after our last good frost, now might be a good time to do so to avoid a huge, messy clean-up project next spring.

 Frost-killed vegetable and annual plants should be pulled up and discarded in the compost heap.
-Clean up dropped leaves and limp foliage from your perennials, shrubs and trees as insects and small animals tend to make nests and over-winter there.
-I had a family of mice or voles living among the roots of my spirea a couple of winters ago, almost killing the shrub.
+Clean up dropped leaves and limp foliage from your perennials, shrubs and trees, as insects and small animals tend to make nests and winter there.
+I had a family of mice or voles living among the roots of my spirea a couple winters ago, almost killing the shrub.

 In my garden, I don’t cut down the tall grasses (Calamagrostis) since they tend to peek out above the snow to add some interest, and I leave seedheads from coneflowers and some sunflowers to provide a food source for birds.
 The rest of the perennials are cut down to 1 to 3 inches above the ground.

-Pruning of shrubs is best left until late winter or early spring unless you have branches that could be damaged by our fierce winter winds or a heavy snowfall such as we experienced last winter.
+Pruning of shrubs is best left until late winter or early spring unless you have branches that could be damaged by fierce winter winds or a really heavy snowfall such as what we experienced last winter.
 The exception is rosebushes, except climbers, that can be cut back to 1 to 3 feet tall.
-Then mound mulch or fresh topsoil or cover with cones or baskets for the winter.
+Then, mound mulch or fresh topsoil, or cover with cones or baskets for the winter.

 Recommended Stories For You

-A layer of loose mulch several inches thick around your plants but a couple of inches away from the main stem helps your soil retain moisture while allowing oxygen to flow freely.
-They also keep the soil temperature stable, avoiding the freeze and thaw cycle that is harmful to plants.
+A layer of loose mulch several inches thick around your plants, but a couple inches away from the main stem, helps your soil retain moisture while allowing oxygen to flow freely.
+This also keeps the soil temperature stable, avoiding the freeze and thaw cycle that is harmful to plants.

-Deb Babcock is a master gardener through the Routt County Extension Office.
+Deb Babcock is a master gardener through the Colorado State University Cooperative Extension office in Routt County.
 Questions?
-Call 970-879-0825.
+Call 879-0825.

 Trending In: Explore Steamboat